KonstantinErlich/KonstantinErlich/README.md

 # Hi there!

 My name is Konstantin, I am an Electrical Engineering student at Technical University of Munich.
-My focus is on Electronics and Embedded Hardware.
+My focus is on Electronics and Embedded Software.
+Programming Languages that I know:
+- Python
+- C
+- VHDL